The word “boundaries” immediately sounds restrictive and unfriendly. So why would Christians entertain such a cold possibility?

 Although boundaries are sometimes necessary, I suspect they are frequently and easily substituted for conflict resolution.
-On one hand, we need to restrict unsafe or undesirable elements from our lives while on the other we may impose boundaries instead of addressing and resolving issues.
-Unfortunately, when we view something as too difficult, too intense, or that threatens an unacceptable level of vulnerability, the temptation arises to quickly declare “boundaries” without considering their effect or aftermath.
+On one hand, we need to restrict unsafe or undesirable elements from our lives.
+On the other hand, we may impose boundaries instead of addressing and resolving issues.
+Unfortunately, we view something as too difficult, too intense, or that threatens an unacceptable level of vulnerability.
+Then, the temptation arises to quickly declare “boundaries” without considering their effect or aftermath.

 Scriptural instruction supports both perspectives so mature spiritual discernment and guidance from the Holy Spirit are paramount in determining which to choose and when.

 In support of boundaries, consider Psalm 1:1.
 “Blessed is the man who walks not in the counsel of the ungodly, nor stands in the path of sinners, nor sits in the seat of the scornful.”
 It identifies those with whom we should not walk, stand, or sit—meaning association or partnership.
 Proverbs 1:10 is similarly restrictive: “If sinful men entice you, do not give in to them.”
-The Apostle John warns against having fellowship with the world (1 John 2:15-16) and the prophet Amos asks how two individuals can walk together unless they agree (Amos 3:3).
+The Apostle John warns against having fellowship with the world (1 John 2:15-16).
+Finally, the prophet Amos asks how two individuals can walk together unless they agree (Amos 3:3).

-Additionally, Paul encourages separation from believers who are “disorderly” (2 Thessalonians 3:6) and who “cause divisions” (Romans 6:17).
+Paul also encourages separation from believers who are “disorderly” (2 Thessalonians 3:6) and who “cause divisions” (Romans 6:17).
 Even Paul and Barnabas experienced conflict and parted ways for a period of time (Acts 15:36-40).